smcclatchy/introductory-statistics-with-r/_episodes/02-knowing-your-way.md

 > ## Exercise 1
 >
-> 1. Open the RStudio project for this workshop/book.
+> 1. Open the RStudio project for this workshop/book located in a file named `ds4biomed.Rproj`.
+You can find it on your Desktop in the `ds4biomed-learner` folder.
+Refer to the [Setup instructions]({{ page.root }}{% link setup.md %}) if you do not have this folder on your Desktop yet.
 > 2. Create a new R script and save it to the project folder, name the file `00-rstudio.R`.
 > 3. On line 1 type: `3 + 3`
 > 4. On line 3 type: `print("ds4biomed")`